Nothing to See Here! Ayatollah K Plans Removal and "Eradication" of Israel

 Nothing to see here!
 The Ayatollah plans to destroy Israel.
-Ayatollah Khamanei is charging up his nuclear facilities because the deal did nothing to limit their nuclear power.
+Ayatollah Khamanei is ramping up his nuclear enrichment because the deal did nothing to limit their nuclear power except in a very temporary way.
 The Ayatollah called Israel “a malignant cancerous tumor” that has to be “removed and eradicated”.

 Why isn’t the media reporting this?